joshmcrty/Flurry/README.md

 `character` determines the character or html entity to be replicated as a snowflake

 `transparency` determines the alpha value of color of the character

+`container` determines the element to which the flakes will be appended to